 Commit to Kids is not a one-size-fits-all program and can be adapted for all group sizes, places, and timeframes.
 Reach out via the contact form or by calling 1-800-532-8135 to learn how Commit to Kids can work for you organization.

 - We already have policies in place.
 Is the Commit to Kids program still useful for us?

 The Commit to Kids kit comes with questionnaires that can help organizations identify strengths and gaps in current policies, as well as templates to help augment current child protection policies.
 The kit is helpful for both creating new policies and/or updating existing policies and procedures.

 - If we have questions about Commit to Kids and our organization, is there someone we can speak with?

 - Why is Commit to Kids needed?

 According to research, 1 in 10 Canadians reported being sexually victimized before they turned 18.i In the majority of child sexual abuse cases, the offender was known to the child.ii

 Child-serving organizations need to better understand the issue of sexual abuse beyond common duty to report training.
-Building employees’/volunteers’ awareness of child sexual abuse and how they can help mitigate this risk is the first step in protecting children in your care.
+Building employees’/volunteers’ awareness of child sexual abuse, how to recognize children in distress, and how to help mitigate risk of victimization will help safeguard the children in your care.

 - What is child sexual abuse?